before you hire an employee

 Create Processes

-Processes allow your employees to know exactly what needs done and how you want it done.
-It ensures that the task will be done the same no matter who is doing the job.
+Processes allow your employees to know exactly what needs to be done and how you want it done.
+It ensures that the task will be done the same, no matter who is doing the job.

 What I mean by a process is nothing more than a checklist for how things get done.
 It would look like this: